JavaScript is required

 The hardest part of spaced repetition isn't understanding the concept.
 It's actually sticking with it day after day.
 Cramming feels productive because you see immediate results in a single session.
 Spaced repetition requires trust that the process works over time.

-Anyway, if you want to put this into practice with real language content, Migaku's browser extension lets you create spaced repetition cards instantly from videos, articles, or anything you're reading online.
+Anyway, if you want to put this into practice with real language content, Migaku's browser extension and app let you create spaced repetition cards instantly from videos, articles, or anything you're reading online.
 Way more practical than making flashcards manually.
 There's a 10-day free trial if you want to check it out.

 Learn Languages with Migaku